aurora-opensource/au/docs/discussion/concepts/overflow.md

 #### Plot: the Overflow Safety Surface

 This policy lends itself well to visualization.
-For each integral type, there is some _biggest allowable conversion factor_ under this policy.
+For each integral type, there is some _highest permitted conversion factor_ under this policy.
 We can plot these factors for each of the common integral types (`int8_t`, `uint32_t`, and so on).
 If we then "connect the dots", we get a boundary that separates allowed conversions from forbidden ones, permitting bigger conversions for bigger types.
 We call this abstract boundary the **"overflow safety surface"**, and it's the secret